 Terriers have a super fun-loving, merry personality.
-Jack Russell's are happy, devoted and very perky.
+Jack Russells are happy, devoted, and very perky.
 They are amusing and entertaining, and eager to play with new toys, games, and people.
 Shorty Jacks are very loving and affectionate, and need lots of your attention.
 They love to be involved in all activities of the family.
-Jack Russell Terriers are friendly and kind towards children and strangers and we will happily introduce ourselves to new people.
+Jack Russell Terriers are friendly and kind towards children and strangers, and will happily introduce themselves to new people.

 Needed Living Quarters

-Training Jack Russells sometimes requires patience, and persistence but teaching me at an early age will ensure a well manured adult Jack.
-Good discipline also helps me have respect for and bond with my person.
+Training Jack Russells sometimes requires patience and persistence, but teaching them at an early age will ensure a well-mannered adult Jack.
+Good discipline also helps them have respect for, and bond with, their person.

 The Jack Russell Terrier is a smart and intelligent breed of dog, and can learn new tricks and skills very quickly.
 They respond well to basic training but they may be difficult for the average person to train.
 These dogs require patience and consistent training; they are sensitive to tone and command and they are especially receptive to affection and attention.